Last Updated on September 13, 2022 by Wandering our World

 Having visited both, we compare the Dominican Republic vs Jamaica below, and show you what each has to offer!

 However in Jamaica, the main language spoken is English.
 In the Dominican Republic it is Spanish, therefore a language barrier may exist for English speakers outside of resorts and tourist areas.
-However this might not be a problem as the DR is focused on resort holidays.
-Jamaica, on the other hand, tends to cater for all types of tourists, from backpackers to honeymooners staying in fancy resorts.

 In terms of safety, both are safe countries, as long as precautions are taken – i.e. avoid unlit areas at night and confrontations with locals.
 Non-tourist areas in the Dominican Republic do have notable crime rates though.